Skip to content

 This indicator is disabled as the company is only a grower or miller.

-2029 - The company reports to achieve 100% RSPO certification of scheme smallholders by 2029.
-The target reported is not within 5 years.
+2026 - The company commits to achieving 100% RSPO certification of scheme smallholders and out-growers by 2026.
+This is within 5 years.

 This indicator is disabled as the company is only a grower or miller.